Swetha-CT/Innomatics_Data_Analysis-EV-Hackathon/README.md

         - The Racing Bar plot illustrates the EVs made by each company and its count per year.
         - Through the obtained animation frame, it can be depicted that Tesla has been consistent in releasing EVs since 2016 and it has the maximum count pf Evs since then.
-        - Toyota, Nissan and Chevrolet are also competing failry in the race of manufacturing EVs.
+        - Toyota, Nissan and Chevrolet are also competing fairly in the race of manufacturing EVs.

 I was fascinated by the fact that we can transform data into critical fragments of information and get insights to make informed meaningful decisions.